xiaokunzhang/mcp-over-mqtt-site/mcp/specification/2025-03-26/basic/mqtt_transport.md

 For `PUBLISH` messages, the following user properties **MUST** be set:
 - `MCP-COMPONENT-TYPE`: `mcp-client` or `mcp-server`.
-- `MQTT-CLIENT-ID`: MQTT client ID of the sender.
+- `MCP-MQTT-CLIENT-ID`: MQTT client ID of the sender.

 ## Session Expiry Interval